beakerbrowser/dathttpd/README.md

 A listing of the sites to host.
 Each site is labeled (keyed) by the hostname you want the site to serve at.

+Sites can either host dat archives or proxy to a URL.
+To make a dat-site, set the `url` attribute.
+To make a proxy, set the `proxy` attribute.

 You'll need to configure the DNS entry for the hostname to point to the server.
-For instance, if using `portal.myhostname.com`, you'll need a DNS entry pointing `portal.myhostname.com` to the server.
+For instance, if using `site.myhostname.com`, you'll need a DNS entry pointing `site.myhostname.com` to the server.

 ### sites.{hostname}.url

 The Dat URL of the site to host.

-(Required)
+### sites.{hostname}.proxy

+The HTTP URL of the site to proxy.

 ### sites.{hostname}.datOnly